This Rum Pound Cake is rich, buttery, and infused with warm rum flavor and topped with a sweet rum glaze.

 - ½ c unsalted butter - room temperature

-- ½ c whole milk- room temperature
+- ½ c whole milk or buttermilk- room temperature

 - ½ c vegetable oil